Five steps to align your workforce and deliver success in times of change

 Step 4.
 Build in and align action plans

 By now you know where you are currently, and where you are heading, you’ve got a great story to tell and engaging ways to tell it.
 But, that doesn’t add up to much if no one does anything differently as a consequence.
 Your people need to work through what it means for them and their ways of working, and that means functional, team and individual action planning.
 And those actions must be reflected in your goal setting and performance review processes, otherwise well-intentioned plans may never become concrete reality.

 To illustrate how well your people now understand your strategy and how they help achieve success, why not showcase their excellence?
 Launch a competition in which, for example, small teams create short videos on their mobile phones highlighting how they are delivering your strategy in their part of the business.
 Then you can shortlist some great examples and get the entire workforce to pick the winners, via your internal social media.
 Get this right and your strategy story could go viral.

-I asked a CEO once how many people worked for her company, she replied ‘about half of them.’
-How funny.
-But imagine if they all did.
-And imagine every single one of them knew exactly why they were there and what they needed to do to deliver success.
+Imagine if every single one of your people knew exactly what your strategy is and what they needed to do to deliver success.
 How much better would your organisation’s performance be?

 Now stop imagining.
 Follow these five steps to boost your organisational performance.
 See how Axiom harnesses our experience in effectively communicating change.